olgalupuleac/GraphAlgorithmRenderer/README.md

 5 6
 ~~~~

-First, we want to specify the vertexes (or nodes).
+First, we want to specify the nodes.
 We can have several families of nodes and edges.
 For this particular problem, we will need only one node family and only one edge family.
-To add a new node family. press *Add* under a list with nodes.
+To add a new node family press *Add* under the list with nodes.

  ![1557679512147](readme-images/1557679512147.png)

 The window with node family settings opens automatically.
-The default family names are *node#0, node#1* and so on, but you can change it if you want.
+The default family names are *node#0, node#1* and so on, but you can specify your own.

 ![1557745092625](readme-images/1557745092625.png)

 Now, let's describe the node family.
 First, every graph element should be identified as a subset of the Cartesian product of several sets of integers (let's call it identifier).
 Each set in the product (let's call it index) is described by name, begin template and end template.
 To refer to a certain index in any expression, use \_\_*Name*\_\_.
 Begin template and end templates must be expressions, which could be evaluated to integers using the debugger.
 Begin template and end template may contain a reference to previous identifier parts (see edge family config).
 The index takes on all values in range `[begin; end)`.
 Validation template is used to filter identifiers.
 After substitution of indices (and function name and arguments, see reference) it should become an expression, which could be cast to bool.
 If the validation template is empty, all identifiers are valid.

+So, in our example, `n` equals 9 and the nodes will be `0, 1, ..., 8`.

 ![1557745163853](readme-images/1557745163853.png)

 Now let's take a look at the edge family config.
-It's almost similar to node config.
+It's almost similar to the node config.
 First, we will set part identifiers.
 There is an edge between `a` and `b` if
 $$
 \exist \,  x: g[a][x].to == b
 $$
-So, our part templates will be `a` and `x`.
+So, our indices will be `a` and `x`.
 Note that we use a previous index to define a range of `x`.

 ![1557745237084](readme-images/1557745237084.png)